Truck Payload Capacity Calculator

 In plain language, this means the truck can carry 1,800 pounds total beyond its curb weight, but once the people are inside, only 1,450 pounds remain for everything else.
 That remaining amount must cover cargo in the bed, tools in the cab, aftermarket accessories not already included in curb weight, and any trailer tongue weight pressing down on the hitch.

-Here is another way to think about the same example.
+Another way to read the same truck payload example is to treat the remaining capacity as a fixed weight budget.
 If you plan to haul a pallet of materials weighing 1,200 pounds, the truck would still have a margin of about 250 pounds after accounting for the two passengers.
 If you instead add a trailer with 600 pounds of tongue weight and 1,000 pounds of cargo in the bed, the total would exceed the remaining capacity.
 The truck might still move, but it would no longer be within the rated payload limit.

 The table below lists sample numbers for common truck classes.
-These figures are illustrative only.
+These figures are illustrative only and are meant to show how truck payload capacity can vary by platform.
 Actual ratings vary widely by cab style, drivetrain, engine, axle ratio, trim, and installed options, so always verify the exact sticker on the vehicle you are using.

 | Class | Typical GVWR (lbs) | Curb Weight (lbs) | Payload (lbs) |